Who we are

 59 George Street

-The Institute of Chartered Foresters is committed to upholding your privacy and taking care with your personal data as a valued member, customer and user of our website.
-ICF process all data fairly and lawfully.
+The Institute of Chartered Foresters is committed to upholding your privacy and taking the utmost care with your personal data as a valued member, customer and user of our website.
+ICF process all data transparently, fairly and lawfully.

 Collection of data

 ICF is committed to respecting the personal data you supply to us.
-The information we collect will be relevant to the purposes for which it is to be used and we will do our utmost to ensure that such data will be accurate, complete and kept up to date.
+The information we collect will be relevant to the purposes for which it is to be used and we will do our utmost to ensure that such data is accurate, complete and kept up to date.

-If you do not allow us process any sensitive personal data, this may mean ICF is unable to provide all or parts of the services you have requested from us.
-The “sensitive data” we collect will only be used to facilitate the services you are requesting by joining the ICF as a member or by booking for one of our events.
+If you choose not allow us process any sensitive personal data, this may mean ICF is unable to provide all or parts of the services you have requested from us.
+The ‘sensitive data’ we collect will only be used to facilitate the services you are requesting by joining the ICF as a member or by booking for one of our events.

 Categories of data we collect